 While there is broad agreement among researchers regarding the theoretical understanding of concepts in activity theory, there is greater disparity in their application within research settings.
 One way to explore the variations and fault lines between these approaches, which are relevant to this thesis, is to compare interpretations of CHAT interventions with variants of design experimentation, design research, or design-based research (which I will henceforth refer to as DBR).

 The process of comparing formative intervention (FI) and design-based research (DBR) is complicated by the wide application of DBR and its diverse interpretations, which extend beyond a set of generally agreed principles (Penuel, 2014; McKenney and Reeves, 2021).
-Easterday characterises the core elements of DBR as: research as a form of intervention, iteration, involvement of participants in the evolution of designs, and flexibility in research outcomes based on how events unfold (Easterday et al., 2014).
-Cobb and colleagues summarise the characteristics of design-based approaches as “extended (iterative), interventionist (innovative and design-based), and theory-oriented enterprises whose ‘theories’ do real work in practical educational contexts” (Cobb et al., 2003:13).
+Easterday and colleagues (2014) characterise the core elements of DBR as: research as a form of intervention, iteration, involvement of participants in the evolution of designs, and flexibility in research outcomes based on how events unfold.
+Cobb and colleagues (2003:13) summarise the characteristics of design-based approaches as “extended (iterative), interventionist (innovative and design-based), and theory-oriented enterprises whose ‘theories’ do real work in practical educational contexts”.
 For more detailed definitions of DBR, see Sandoval (2014) and Hay (2001:3).

-While this broad approaches are in alignment with CHAT, Penuel (2014), in an attempt to summarise differences between DBR and CHAT interventions, notes that DBR is more common in the domain of learning sciences, particularly in advancing practice and theory related to innovative learning tasks.
+While these broad approaches are in alignment with CHAT, Penuel (2014), in an attempt to summarise differences between DBR and CHAT interventions, notes that DBR is more common in the domain of learning sciences, particularly in advancing practice and theory related to innovative learning tasks.

 In contrast, CHAT interventions concentrate more on transformations in activity and the increasing agency of those involved. initially outlined several criticisms of DBR when compared to CHAT in educational contexts: it is vague in its description of systemic elements in analysis, and it tends to be overly focused on a linear approach to refining the researcher’s learning design, which limits the input and agency of participants.
 O’Neill (2016) echoes these concerns and extends them, urging DBR researchers to apply CHAT methodology to address the limitations of current DBR practices in the learning sciences community.
 He emphasises that DBR researchers often fail to invest sufficient time in familiarising themselves with the existing learning practices of the contexts they study, an oversight that runs counter to the more contextually focused approaches encouraged by CHAT.

-Bakker (Bakker, 2018) challenges Engeström’s characterisation of DBR as having closed goals, particularly critiquing Engeström’s portrayal of the work of Collins and colleagues (Collins et al., 2004) as a misrepresentation.
-Bakker argues that these researchers did “not want to fix variables or educational goals upfront” (Bakker, 2018:17).
-He echoes the call of Penuel, Cole, and O’Neill for more dialogue and greater recognition of the shared traditions between CHAT and design research (Cole et al., 2018).
+Bakker (2018) challenges Engeström’s characterisation of DBR as having closed goals, particularly critiquing Engeström’s portrayal of the work of Collins and colleagues (2004) as a misrepresentation.
+Bakker argues that these researchers did “not want to fix variables or educational goals upfront” (2018:17).
+He echoes the call of Cole, Penuel and O’Neill for more dialogue and greater recognition of the shared traditions between CHAT and design research (2018).
 Penuel (2014) emphasises the eclectic methodological approach in design-based research as a necessary means of responding flexibly to context.
 Bakker also views this flexibility as a strength of DBR, resisting calls for greater formalisation of the design process (Ormel et al., 2012; McKenney and Reeves, 2013).

-Engeström’s view of DBR (Engeström, 2009) is that it lacks rigorous examination of the dynamic nature of context with CHAT conceptions of Activity.
+Engeström’s view of DBR (2009) is that it lacks rigorous examination of the dynamic nature of context with CHAT conceptions of Activity.
 O’Neill offers contextual factors which help explain this deficit, including the pressures on researchers using DBR (O’Neill, 2016).
 The result is a challenge for DBR in producing in-depth analyses of context, which are often required in CHAT-based approaches.